xwmx/nb/README.md

 elements like ids, the current notebook name, the shell prompt, and divider lines.

-`nb` includes several built-in color themes and supports [custom, user-defined color themes](#nb-help---colors).
-The color theme can be configured in `nb settings`:
+`nb` includes several built-in color themes and also supports [custom, user-defined themes](#nb-help---colors).
+The current color theme can be set with `nb settings`:

 ```bash
 > nb settings color_theme
 ```

-The primary and secondary colors can also be configured individually, making the built-in color schemes easily customizable in `nb settings`:
+The primary and secondary colors can also be configured individually, making color themes easily customizable.
+Use `nb settings` to open the color settings prompts for the primary and secondary colors:

 ```bash
 # open the settings prompt for the primary color